NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS_G.md

     // and so on ...
 }
 ```
+> **NOTE:**
+> DLSS-G runs optical flow in interop mode in Vulkan by default.
+In order to leverage potential performance benefit of running optical flow natively in Vulkan, client must meet the minimum requirements of Nvidia driver version being 527.64 on Windows and 525.72 on Linux and VK_API_VERSION_1_1 (recommended version - VK_API_VERSION_1_3).
+> In manual hooking mode, it must meet additional requirements as described in section 5.2.1 of ProgrammingGuideManualHooking.md.

 ### 4.0 HANDLE MULTIPLE SWAP-CHAINS

 DLSS-G will automatically attach to any swap-chain created by the application **unless manual hooking is used**.
 In the editor mode there could be multiple swap-chains but DLSS-G should attach only to the main one where frame interpolation is used.
 Here is how DLSS-G could be enabled only on a single swap-chain:

 ```cpp